susjoh/E4StatsTutorials/README.md

 ## Using R as a Research Tool

 This repository contains Tutorials for the NERC E4 DTP course on "Using R as a Research Tool" at the School of Geosciences at the University of Edinburgh.
+These lessons will cover:

+* Structuring a research project.
+* Reading in and managing data.
+* Data visualisation.
+* Basic statistics.
+* Generating reports.
+* Publishing research projects.

 This package requires RStudio (v1.3.1093 or later).
 Run the following to install: